Probing the cosmic sterile-neutrino background with IceCube: Searching for dips in spectrum

 \subsection{Forecast for IceCube-Gen2}

 IceCube-Gen2 is the planned upgrade of the IceCube neutrino observatory, which is expected to have $\sim$10 times larger exposure to TeV--PeV neutrinos \cite{IceCube-Gen2:2020qha}.
 To estimate the event rate in IceCube-Gen2, we scale the weights according to the increased effective area.
 The effective area for cascades in IceCube-Gen2 is given in Ref. \cite{IceCube-Gen2:2020qha}.
 However, the effective area for tracks in IceCube-Gen2 is not publicly available at the time of writing this paper.
 In this work, we will assume that the effective area is the same for cascades and tracks.
-We have evaluated the event rates using 25 years of IceCube-Gen2 exposure for the best-fit parameters from the SPL analysis and for the best-fit point from this work.
+From the preceeding discussion, it is clear that starting events (HESE or ESTES) are good probes of dips in the spectrum.
+We have evaluated the HESE event rates using 25 years of IceCube-Gen2 exposure for the best-fit parameters from the SPL analysis and for the best-fit New Physics parameters from this work.
 The results are presented in \Cref{fig:gen2}.
 The local significance of the dips can be tested with such large exposures.
 It must be noted that there are other proposed neutrino telescopes that will also be sensitive to the absorption features.
-A combined analysis will improve the discovery prospects \cite{Fiorillo:2022rft}.
+A combined analysis will improve the discovery prospects\,\cite{Fiorillo:2022rft}.